 \end{flushright}

-\begin{quotation} { We compute the first-order $\alpha'$ corrections to well-known families of heterotic multicenter black-hole solutions in five and four dimensions.
+\begin{quotation} { We compute the first-order $\alpha'$ corrections to well-known families of heterotic multi-center black-hole solutions in five and four dimensions.
 The solutions can be either supersymmetric or non-supersymmetric, depending on the relative sign between two of the black-hole charges.
-For both cases, we find that the equilibrium of forces persists after including the $\alpha'$ corrections, as the existence of multicenter solutions free of unphysical singularities shows.
-We analyze our results in the context of the weak gravity and repulsive force conjectures.
-The possibility of black-hole fragmentation is also discussed. } \end{quotation}
+For both cases, we find that the equilibrium of forces persists after including the $\alpha'$ corrections, as the existence of multi-center solutions free of unphysical singularities shows.
+We analyze the possibility of black-hole fragmentation. } \end{quotation}